arunike/pptMergeVBA/README.md

 # pptMergeVBA

-<p>This is a powerpoint merge tool that allows you to merge specific powerpoint with a filtered search of keyword.</p>
+<p>This is a powerpoint slides merge tool that allows you to merge specific powerpoint with a filtered search of keyword.</p>